POLES AND POLITICS: STRIPPER AND ACTIVIST GIZELLE MARIE’S FIGHT FOR SEX WORKERS’ DIGNITY

 Nuni said she hated working there and the pay was not good, but she did it because as a graduate student at the New School in Manhattan, she had to find a way to make full-time money working a part-time job in order to pay for school.

 After her bad experiences dancing at clubs like Show Palace and Gallagher’s, Nuni said she finally realized that it was her hair that was preventing her from getting a job at strip clubs in Manhattan.
-She went from braids to straight hair and began to get hired at upscale Manhattan strip clubs, making well-over $1,500 on a good night.
+She went from braids to straight hair and began to get hired at upscale Manhattan strip clubs, making as much as $1,500 on a good night.

 Nuni said that rather than see strip clubs close, leaving women out of jobs, she would have preferred to see owners make changes so the clubs could remain open.
 Closing them down just leaves a lot of the dancers out of work, she said, especially if their bodies or overall appearance doesn’t fit the criteria to dance at strip clubs in Manhattan.